nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Design rationale
 {:.no_toc}

-The `delete-s` command was designed this way to ensure consistency with the previous delete person command.
+The `delete-s` command was designed this way to ensure consistency with the previous `delete` in AB3.

 ### Show calendar feature